-Fig. 2.4 Example of evaluation of the Kauffman invariant for the simple twisted loop in the upper left.
+Fig. 2.4 Example of evaluation of the Kauffman bracket invariant for the simple twisted loop in the upper left.
 The light dotted red circle is meant to draw attention to where we apply the Kauffman crossing rule (the middle line in Fig. 2.3) to get the two diagrams on the right hand side.
 After applying the Kauffman rules again (the final line in Fig. 2.3), we have removed all crossings and we are left only with simple loops, which each get the value d.
 In the penultimate line we have used the definition of d to replace $A^2 + A^{-2} = -d$.
 The fact that we get d in the end of the calculation is expected since we know that the original knot is just a simple loop (the so-called "unknot") and the Kauffman rules tell us that a loop gets a value d.
-5 To a mathematician the Kauffman invariant is an invariant of regular isotopy - see Section 2.2.1 below.
-6 The converse is not true.
+8 Kauffman Bracket Invariant and Relation to Physics 6 To a mathematician the Kauffman invariant is an invariant of regular isotopy - see Section 2.2.1 below.
+7The converse is not true.
 If two knots give the same output, they are not necessarily topologically equivalent.
-It is an open question whether there are any knots besides the simple unknot which has Kauffman invariant d.
-It is also an open challenge to find out whether any combinatoric knot invariants similar to Kauffman can distinguish all topologically inequivalent knots ar from each other.
-7There is also some discussion of "topological" systems in 1+1 D later in section .
+It is an open question whether there are any knots besides the simple unknot (a simple loop) which has Kauffman invariant d.
+It is also an open challenge to find out whether any combinatoric knot invariants similar to Kauffman can distinguish all topologically inequivalent knots from each other.
+8There is also some discussion of "topological" systems in 1+1 D later in section .